 The East Link light rail will run across the center roadway bridge between Seattle and Mercer Island, and will displace permanently all vehicle traffic onto the mainline roadways.
 Before that transition, WSDOT will install carpool/HOV lanes in each direction on the current mainline roadway of I-90, under a project known as R8A-Stage 3.

-At this point, Sound Transit intends to close the existing center roadway approximately June 2017 to allow light rail construction to begin.
+At this point, WSDOT intends to close the existing center roadway June 3, 2017 to allow Sound Transit to begin light rail construction.
 East Link Light Rail is scheduled to open for service in 2023.

 General Presentations by Sound Transit